-Historical tide gauge data of MHWL rise was available from 1901 for site Old1 and 1930 for site Old2 (ScheldeMonitor Team and VNSC, 2020; Temmerman et al., 2003a) and linear regression of the MHWL against time was used to estimate the marsh surface elevation before 1944 (Fig. S6, S7).
+Historical tide gauge data of MHWL rise were available from 1901 for site Old1 and 1930 for site Old2 (Schelde-Monitor Team and VNSC, 2020; Temmerman et al., 2003a), and linear regression of the MHWL against time was used to estimate the marsh surface elevation before 1944 (Figs. S6 and S7 in the Supplement).
 However, the dating accuracy will be lower going further back in time.
-Furthermore, such extrapolation to earlier dates is not appropriate for young marshes, as they were only formed after 1950 by pioneer vegetation establishment on formerly bare mudflats (Temmerman et al. 2003a; 2004).
+Furthermore, such extrapolation to earlier dates is not appropriate for young marshes, as they were only formed after 1950 by pioneer vegetation establishment on formerly bare mudflats (Temmerman et al., 2003a, 2004).
 Those mudflat sediment profiles do not have continuous sedimentary records as tidal marshes and are likely to be disturbed by erosion and sedimentation alternations (Belliard et al., 2019).
 Therefore, the sediment deposition time could not be extrapolated for the young marsh sampling locations.

-2.6 Relating surface water PO4 with sediment P: the sediment-water model available surface water PO4 readings between 1967 and 2016, closest to the tidal marshes in Temse (n = 1932) and a corresponding DPS value.
+2.6 Relating surface water PO4 with sediment P: the sediment-water model

+The age-depth model and linear regression of MHWL provided a deposition year for each sediment sample.
+Thereby, the dataset of water PO4 between 1967-2016 was linked to the sediment DPS for each core.
+The resulting dataset contained all available surface water PO4 readings between 1967 and 2016, closest to the tidal marshes in Temse (n = 1932) and a corresponding DPS value.
 The DPS value of a sediment sample originates from a specific layer of one sediment core or a mean DPS of the replicate sediment samples.
-This dataset allowed to fit a sorption model further termed the sediment-water model.
-Schoumans and Groenendijk (2000) presented a Langmuir-type sorption model to predict PO4 concentration leaching from a soil layer based on the DPS Eq.
+This dataset allowed us to fit a sorption model further termed the sediment-water model.
+Schoumans and Groenendijk (2000) presented a Langmuir-type sorption model to predict $PO_4$ concentration leaching from a soil layer based on the DPS Eq.
 (2).